Skip to Content

 pet akwaeke emezi

-Pet is an exciting novel with some poignant themes concerning the generational divide between young and old, as the youth rise up and the older generations shrug off their words with instinct and eagerness.
+Pet is an exciting novel with some poignant themes concerning the generational divide between young and old and that absurd dividing line between human and monster, as the youth rise up and the older generations shrug off their words with instinct and eagerness.

 Emezi is a bold voice in contemporary literature, a non-binary writer penning some of the smartest non-binary books (and books in general) of our time.